Chhajja

 A chhajja is an overhanging eave or roof covering found in Indian architecture.
 It is characterised with large support brackets with different artistic designs.
 Variation is also seen in its size depending on the importance of the building on which it features or the choice of the designer.

-Its function is similar to that of other overhangs or eaves in that it protects and adorns entrances, arches and windows from the outside elements.
+Its function is similar to that of overhangs or eaves; it adorns and protects entrances, arches, and windows from the outside elements, and provides shade from radiation.
+Chhajjas also aid in the facade-making in Rajasthani architecture.
 Some styles of roof can be considered large chhajja as well.

 History

 Although there is no conclusive agreement on when the chhajja emerged as an architectural element, it can be traced back to before the rise of the Mughal Empire in India.
 However, much of its popular use seems to be during this time.

 The original inspiration of the chhajja and much of the other Indian architectural elements with which it is commonly not seen can be traced back to building design from older periods, such as that of bamboo and thatch village huts that can still be found today.
 The elements of these buildings may have simply been built in stone and made to have a more dignified look that can be seen in many buildings today.
 This works especially well to counteract the specific climate of the region, as many older architectural designs have been honed to deal with this.
 Simply adapting a tried and tested design with stronger materials and may be the best course of action.

 Curved chhajja became popular in Mughal architecture particularly during and after the reign of Shah Jahan.

 By the time that buildings like the Jahangiri Mahal at Agra and the palace complex at Fathpur Sikri were built, it emerged as a popular and important architectural element of Mughal architecture.

 Later in the Mughal rule, buildings like the Zafar Mahal also illustrated a use for the chhajja for both practical and ornamental means.